-We are bombarded on a daily basis with news and conversations related to climate change and the environment.
+We are bombarded on a daily basis with news and conversations related to climate change and being eco-friendly.
 It is easy to become overwhelmed given all of the information that is out there, and many of us don’t know where to start when it comes to changing our habits and trying to live a little greener and healthier.

 Even though many people assume that living consciously is more expensive, it doesn’t have to be and can actually help to save money in the long-run.
 As with many things in life however, the hardest part is knowing where and how to start.